-Parameters jobStoreID (str) - the ID of the job to delete from this job store jobs()
+Parameters jobStoreID (str) - the ID of the job to delete from this job store jobs () \rightarrow Iterator[toil.job.JobDescription]

 Best effort attempt to return iterator on JobDescriptions for all jobs in the store.
 The iterator may not return all jobs and may also contain orphaned jobs that have already finished successfully and should not be rerun.
-To guarantee you get any and all jobs that can be run instead construct a more expensive ToilState object writeFile (localFilePath, jobStoreID=None, cleanup=False)
+To guarantee you get any and all jobs that can be run instead construct a more expensive ToilState object writeFile (localFilePath: str, jobStoreID: Optional[str] = None, cleanup: bool = False) \rightarrow str